amitkumarpatra99/Password-Mannager/README.md

 Its A normal Password Mannager Project .
 Where a people can store his/her secrect password with id .
-Like Just like google Password mannager.
+Just like google Password mannager.
 Its not a authorized website it's just an a project/clone .